 GridFX Responsive Image Grids

 Adding stylish image galleries is a good way to spruce up your content and make it more visually appealing.
 One of my favorite image gallery plugins is the GridFX gallery plugin, available for $17.

 Using GridFX, you can add beautiful, responsive image grids to your posts — there’s also a stunning masonry style grid available.
 You can pull images from your WordPress media library into your grids, or embed videos, WooCommerce products, and WordPress post/pages.
 There are over 80 different customization options for you to choose from, including lightboxes, colors, and title animations.
 My personal favorite is the chunky, full-width grid, as shown in the screenshot below.

-Image Elevator Easy Images for WordPress
+Image Elevator Easy Images

 WordPress has always made it easy to add images to your content — it’s as simple as dragging and dropping an image into the WordPress media gallery to upload it, then clicking to insert it into a post.
 However, the Image Elevator Plugin makes this process even more efficient!